axiodisi/solar-docs/privacy_policy.md

 We may use cookies to improve your experience or for analytics purposes.

 ## User Rights
-You can request your data be removed by contacting us at [your email].
+You can request your data be removed by contacting us at rocco.colasaccojr@gmail.com.

 ## Changes to This Privacy Policy
 We reserve the right to update this policy.
 Any changes will be reflected here.

 ---

-If you have questions about this policy, contact us at [your email].
+If you have questions about this policy, contact us at rocco.colasaccojr@gmail.com.